ChrisPenner/ChrisPenner.github.io/site/drafts/test-patterns.md

 ## Parameterizing test implementations

-The thing about tests is that you often want to **test** weird behaviour!
-This means we'll probably want multiple implementations which behave differently.
+The thing about **test**s is that you often want to **test** unique and interesting behaviour!
+This means we'll probably want multiple implementations of our mocked services which each behave differently.
 Let's say that we want to test what happens if our DB fails on every single call?
-We **could** implement a whole new `TestM` monad with a new instance for `MonadDB` which errors on every call, and this would work fine, but in the real world we'll probably be mocking out a half-dozen or more services; that means we'll need a half dozen instance for each and every `TestM` we build!
+We **could** implement a whole new `TestM` monad with a new instance for `MonadDB` which errors on every call, and this would work fine, but in the real world we'll probably be mocking out a half-dozen services or more!
+That means we'll need a half dozen instances for each and every `TestM` we build!
 I don't feel like working overtime, so let's see if we can come up with something cleaner.
-Just so you know I'm not glossing over **too** many details let's expand our example to include at least one other mocked service.
+It's getting tough to talk about this abstractly so let's expand our example to include at least one other mocked service.
 We'll add some capability to our AppM to handle input and output from the console!

 ```haskell
 class MonadCli m